Suped

 suped.com logoFor teams managing several brands or client domains, Suped's MSP and multi-tenancy dashboard makes Yahoo recovery work less scattered.
 You can compare domain status, authentication health, and issue queues without asking each team to pull separate DNS and ESP screenshots.

-The fastest useful plan is short, controlled, and measurable.
-It should protect ongoing transactional mail, stop weak marketing sends, and give Yahoo a clean signal from real recipients.
+A useful recovery plan is controlled and measured by results, not a fixed number of days.
+It should protect ongoing transactional mail, stop weak marketing sends, and give Yahoo a cleaner signal from real recipients.
 Use separate tracking for Yahoo-family domains rather than looking only at blended campaign results.

 Action